ktsr42/qtb/doc/qtb.md

 so that the arguments that are passed into the function when invoked are recorded in an internal table.
 After that, the original function is invoked as normal and the result returned back to the caller.
-This provides a common means of tracking function invokations and evaluating them after the fact.
+This provides a common means of tracking function invocations and evaluating them after the fact.
 The result of wrapLogCall is a new function that can be used to override a function called by the test target.